gemieson/funnel-analysis/README.md

 **Why this experiment and not a payment-page fix:** the mechanism analysis bounds the opportunity.
 With 90% of droppers never returning, a UI experiment on the payment step would chase users who were never buying.
 Re-engagement targets the roughly 10% with demonstrated latent intent.

-## 6. Data Quality — Three Catches

-This is an obfuscated public dataset, and three findings turned out to be artifacts rather than insights:

-1. **checkout→shipping = 1.000** (user-level).
-Impossible — no funnel step converts perfectly.
-Likely event co-firing or an obfuscation artifact.
-[TODO: does the session-level funnel resolve this?]
-2. **Category-level cart→purchase ratios > 1.0** — more buyers than carters, logically impossible.
-Root cause: view/cart events and purchase events use *inconsistent category taxonomies* (hierarchical paths vs. flat names), silently double-counting products.
-Category analysis excluded entirely rather than reported.
-3. **`(data deleted)` as the "best-converting channel"** — a scrubbed placeholder value, not a channel.
-Excluded.

-Each looked like a finding.
-None was.
-They are documented here because knowing what *not* to report is part of the analysis.

 ## 7. Limitations